jlund/actually-automatic/README.md

 For users and organizations who care about security, "1-4 weeks later" could feel approximately 1-4 weeks late.

-### Shouldn't people be given the option to get notified about new updates right away?

-A staged roll-out strategy (that can take up to 4 weeks!) might make a bit of sense when introducing new features.
-Let the enthusiasts who habitually check for updates in the Settings app kick the tires first, and then start a full-scale roll-out after responding to their feedback and making any necessary adjustments.

-The problem, of course, is that Apple oftentimes deploys fixes for critical security vulnerabilities right alongside new features in the same release.
-A month-long staged roll-out process arguably doesn't make much sense for a security fix that could help protect millions of users and their data.

-Apple could easily add an additional toggle to the existing Automatic Updates settings page (e.g. "Notify When Available") and this entire project would no longer be necessary.

-Hopefully they will do that someday.
+### Don't Rapid Security Responses significantly improve the situation?

+Yes!
+It's fantastic that Apple added this functionality and that they are beginning to use it (as of May 2023).

+Some organizations and individuals may still prefer to get notified right away when a Rapid Security Response update is available, instead of waiting for it to be automatically applied (maybe) at some point in the future.

 ### Does quickly installing updates really matter?

 It's difficult to fix something without also revealing what's broken.
-Within moments of any new iOS release, people all over the world start closely examining the changes.
+Within moments of any new software update or Rapid Security Response, people all over the world start closely examining the changes.
 Some of those people are not good people, and some of them learn about new vulnerabilities that they can start exploiting right away before the update has been widely deployed.

 Similarly, any attackers who already knew about the vulnerability previously had a reason to be judicious and careful in how they used it.
 They wanted the vulnerability to remain secret so that Apple wouldn't fix it.
-However, now they may instead be motivated to race against the update and try to compromise as many devices as possible before the window for exploiting this previously hidden vulnerability has completely closed.
+Once it becomes public, they may instead be motivated to race against the update and try to compromise as many devices as possible before the window for exploiting this previously hidden vulnerability has completely closed.

 When it comes to installing security-related bug fixes and updates, faster is always better.